Max Planck Institute for Astronomy, Heidelberg

 Type of Job

-The Max Planck Society is an equal opportunity employer and encourages disabled persons to apply.
-Applications from women and historically under-represented groups are particularly welcome.
-The MPIA supports its employees in their search for suitable child care institutions.
+The Max Planck Society is an equal opportunity employer.
+Applications from women, disabled people and minority groups are particularly welcome.
+MPIA supports its employees in their search for suitable child care.